Trusted 5 Star Reviews

 Dogs as Companion Dogs for Children with Autism

-The term “companion dogs” or “assistance dogs” refer to dogs that are not trained to perform specific tasks for the benefit of a person with a disability.
-These dogs provide comfort and companionship to their handler/user, without being trained in specific tasks.
-Hence, they do not have the rights that service dogs have and may be denied access to public places.
-Whether they will be allowed on certain premises or not, depends on the local laws and the policy that the management runs.
-However, these dogs still need to go through basic obedience training to ensure that they will be well-mannered in public.
-Types of assistance animals are Emotional Support Animals (ESAs) and Therapy Animals.
-Assistance animals can be not only dogs but all kinds of domesticated species such as cats, rabbits, birds...etc.
+The term “companion dogs” refers to dogs that are not trained to perform specific tasks for the benefit of a person with a disability.
+These dogs provide comfort and companionship to their handler or user, but they are not trained in specific tasks.
+As such, they do not have the same rights as service dogs and may be denied access to public places.
+Whether they are allowed on certain premises depends on local laws and the policies of the management.

-The presence of a companion dog in the life of a child with Autism can be very beneficial for them.
-An assistance dog can calm the child down when they feel anxiety, fear, or frustration.
-Although assistance animals are not protected under the ADA, they have guaranteed rights under the Fair Housing Act.
-If you rent a house/apartment and would like to bring an Emotional Support Animal to support your child, you have the right to do it.
-In this case, a letter issued by a mental health professional may be required to prove the need for an ESA.
-For more information you can read the paragraph below, quoted from the ADA National Network:
+The presence of a companion dog/animal in the life of a child with Autism can be highly beneficial, as the animal can help calm the child when they feel anxiety, fear, or frustration.
+Although companion animals are not protected under the ADA, they do have guaranteed rights under the Fair Housing Act.
+If you rent a house or apartment and would like to bring an Emotional Support Animal to support your child, you have the right to do so.
+In this case, a letter from a mental health professional may be required to verify the need for an ESA.
+For more information, you can read the paragraph below, quoted from the ADA National Network:

 Dogs as Pets for a Child with Autism

-Although dogs as pets do not have public accommodation rights, they still can benefit a lot from a child with Autism.
-Through interacting with the dog such as petting, feeding, grooming, even talking to the dog, the child may improve its social skills and verbal skills.
-Some researchers state that autistic children develop a strong emotional bond with their dogs and become more confident after spending time with their paw friends.
-Needless to say, the emotional state of people having dogs, improves a lot even only by the presence of a dog itself.
+Although dogs as pets do not have public accommodation rights, they can still provide significant benefits for a child with Autism.
+Through interactions like petting, feeding, grooming, and even talking to the dog, the child may improve social and verbal skills.
+Some researchers suggest that autistic children develop a strong emotional bond with their dogs and become more confident after spending time with them.
+Needless to say, the emotional state of people who have dogs improves significantly, even simply through the presence of the dog itself.

-I am confident that most of you have already recognized the benefits that a dog can bring in the life of a child with Autism.
-You may wonder what qualities a dog should have to play his/her role as a good companion/service dog for your child.
+Many of you may have already recognized the benefits a dog can bring to the life of a child with Autism.
+You may now be wondering what qualities a dog should have to serve as a good companion or service dog for your child.

 Breed Traits To Look For